RAF Training

 Filming for this series began almost exactly 12 months after I started going through the system, so everything shown in this episode was what I experienced the year previously.

 Two of the successful candidates in this episode later joined me flying Canberras on 100 Sqn.
 Robbie Lowe joined the squadron as a pilot about 18 months after me.
-Rod Smart switched to become a navigator; we flew together several times in 1982 and 1983.
+Rhod Smart switched to become a navigator; we flew together several times in 1982 and 1983.

 Fighter Pilot 2 – “Officers and Gentlemen”